cncjs/cncjs/CONTRIBUTING.md

 ##### Step 2: Disable cache
 ![image](https://cloud.githubusercontent.com/assets/447801/16014264/1d32e872-31c3-11e6-9178-6cc06bd0f6b5.png)

-Now you can modify resource strings in the <b>dist/cnc/web/i18n</b> directory and refresh your browser to see the updates.
+Now you can copy resource files to the <b>dist/cnc/web/i18n</b> directory and refresh your browser to see new updates.

 <b>Note that you should not close DevTools to make sure your browser won't cache anything.</b>